The Black Balloon (film): Plot

 Thomas Mollison (Rhys Wakefield) and his family move to a new home in the early 1990s.
 It begins with Charlie, his autistic brother, banging a wooden spoon on the grass with neighbours staring and pointing.
 Then, it cuts to the house where there are locks on the drawers and Maggie, their mother, locking star-shaped stickers in her bathroom cabinet.
 Thomas is anxious because he has to start at a new school, and make new friends.
 All he wants to do is fit in and be regarded in the same way as everyone else.
 However, it seems he struggles to achieve this goal.
 Although his family appears to be a fairly happy one, Thomas often feels isolated; it seems as if his mother only dotes upon his brother, Charlie (Luke Ford), and does not pay any attention to him.
 However, Thomas is devoted to his brother and shows affection for him.
-Charlie is Thomas's older brother who lives with severe autism, as well as attention deficit disorder.
+Charlie is Thomas's older brother who lives with severe autism, as well as ADD.
 Charlie enjoys dressing up like a monkey, playing computer games using a Commodore 64 and receiving gold stars for good behaviour.
 Charlie communicates with the rest of his family by using sign language.

-When their heavily pregnant mother, Maggie (Toni Collette), must take a rest owing to a recommendation by her doctor as a consequence of Maggie's high blood pressure, Thomas is put in charge of Charlie.
+When their heavily pregnant mother, Maggie (Toni Collette), must take a rest owing to a recommendation by her doctor as a consequence of Maggie's high blood pressure relating to her pre-eclampsia, Thomas is put in charge of Charlie.
 Thomas finds this task difficult and onerous.
 For example, when Charlie flees from the house in a high-spirited mood, Thomas runs after him to ensure the safety of his brother, but he cannot keep up with Charlie.
 Matters become even more problematic when Charlie expresses the urge to go to the bathroom and enters the nearest house to use the toilet.
 When he does so, the brothers encounter Jackie (Gemma Ward) who is taking a shower.
 The fact that both brothers are only wearing their underwear is a source of severe embarrassment for Thomas.